 The Social Work Student Association (SWSA) is an organization designed to involve students into the community and volunteer their time and energy.
 Throughout the school year, we hold several events/fundraisers, organize groups of volunteers for needs throughout the holiday seasons, and host a large fundraiser event to benefit an organization of our choice.
 This is beneficial to students who are interested in learning about their communities and their multiple needs.
 It is a great way to increase professional development while taking classes and it is a great resume builder.
 To learn more, email email@example.com.

 Tau Sigma is a National Honor Society aiming to recognize the academic achievement of students transferring to UMBC from another academic institution and to encourage and promote the students' involvement at UMBC.
 To join, a student must transfer with a 3.5 GPA or in top 20% of incoming class and with at least 30 credits and be a full-time enrollment while maintaining a 3.3 GPA at UMBC.
 Members must attend 2 general meetings and participate in 2 events per semester prior to an informal interview and induction.
 Why join?
 Students will gain recognition for academic achievement and Leadership experience.
 Get support through the transition to UMBC so you can continue to succeed!
-To learn more, contact Emma Rivera at email@example.com.
+To learn more, contact Meg Dillon at firstname.lastname@example.org.

 UMBC Peer Advisory Team